 “No. Never say never, but Hector’s finished.
 It’d be no good, anyway…Sandy reps mysteries.
 Have you done genre?”

-The rehabilitation of Haverton Wilmot would, if the two of them wrote something saleable, begin under the pen name of Carter Macneice.
+The rehabilitation of Haverton Wilmot would, if the two of them wrote something saleable, begin under the pen name of Carter MacNeice.
 Unless the publisher disliked this.
 Over too, was the old Artis Morrow series (not Artis herself, still serviceable).
-But at some point…should the question ever come up…Tom’s writing pal would be there to vouch for him.
+But at some point…should the question come up…Tom’s writing pal would be there to vouch for him.
 The narrative improved.
-“And the truth, if you’ll look at it that way, is almost inspirational.”
+“And your truth, if you’ll look at it that way, is almost inspirational.”

 “No, come on.
 I can live with getting booted from the Legitimate Writers’ Club.
 I’m not going on the road as a redeemed sinner.”